-If fairytale castles and picturesque villages make your heart skip a beat, the 130-kilometre (80-mile) walk from Martel to Rocamadour is the perfect choice for you.
+If fairytale castles and picturesque villages make your heart skip a beat, the 127-kilometre (80-mile) walk from Martel to Rocamadour is the perfect choice for you.

 And the I Love Walking in France – Martel to Rocamadour guidebook has everything you need to plan the perfect itinerary.

 Visit Turenne, Beaulieu-sur-Dordogne and Collonges-la-Rouge…

 Passing through six of France’s most beautiful villages—Turenne, Collonges-la-Rouge, Curemonte, Autoire, Loubressac and Carennac—this walk also offers the opportunity to visit the underground lakes and caves of Gouffre de Padirac and explore the châteaux at Montal and Castelnau-Bretenoux.

-And after seven days of walking, you’ll arrive in Rocamadour, (considered the second most important religious site in France after Mont-Saint-Michel) where Zaccheus, a servant of the Virgin Mary, came to live in the caves as a hermit in the years following the death of Jesus.
+And after eight days of walking, you’ll arrive in Rocamadour, (considered the second most important religious site in France after Mont-Saint-Michel) where Zaccheus, a servant of the Virgin Mary, came to live in the caves as a hermit in the years following the death of Jesus.

 Visit Curemonte, Château de Castelnau-Bretenoux and Rocamadour…

-Eighty pages packed with everything you need to know to plan an itinerary and book accommodation (the morning before or six months earlier!) along the seven-day, 130-kilometre (81-mile) walk from Martel to Rocamadour.
+Eighty pages packed with everything you need to know to plan an itinerary and book accommodation (the morning before or six months earlier!) along the seven-day, 127-kilometre (80-mile) walk from Martel to Rocamadour.